orion-services/users/docs/usecases/create/create.md

 ## Exception flow

 * A client sends an invalid name or e-mail or password.
-* The service validade the arguments.
+* The service validate the arguments.
 The arguments can not be empty/null and the password need to have at least eight characters.
 In all of these cases the service will throw an exception.

 ## Sequence of normal flow